cltl/ma-tm-domains-SDG-tracker/README.md

 # tm-domains

+**Folders:**

 **keyword_search** contains the folder with keyword lists (5 at the moment), and the code to extract related documents (in .json) from the pickled Gigaword corpus by selecting articles containing at least *t* keywords.

+**NEW FOLDER classify_only** This contains a .py script with supporting utils.py and an .xlsx file - assuming a user has the prepared balanced_df_WITH_aid_with_slave_threshold_4_keep.json file and balanced_df_WITH_aid_with_slave_threshold_4_keep_RoBERTa.pkl BERT embeddings pickle this will output:
+- a classification report for the BERT-based system
+- a classification report for the Baseline system
+- a result.tsv file with columns: text,	label (gold),	predictions (BERT),	confidence,	baseline (predictions) the confidence value is the absolute value of the distance_function array (distance to hyperplane) rounded to 3 decimal places.

+**Sentiment Analysis** contains the code used to train the sentiment classifier.

 ~~**Gigaword_to_classifier** is our system for this task.
 This classification approach consists of the following steps:~~ ~~1.
 Conversion to .json while using a basic filter (one or two words; at least one of them should be present in text or header) (this step is not included in the notebook yet!)~~